nanotyrannus/powerlineshell-d/README.md

 # To-do

-1. Multithread each segment so that they each execute at once.
+* Run each segment in its own thread for faster execution.
-2. Finish implementing Git integration.
+* Finish implementing Git integration.